Breckenridge Hiking Trails: Top 8 Trails for All Skill Levels

 Quandary Peak Trail

 Feel like a challenge?
 Plan to hike Quandry Peak, perhaps Breck’s most difficult trail.
 This favorite measures just over 6 miles round-trip with a height over 14,000 feet in elevation.
-Many find the altitude most challenging, so pack plenty of snacks and water for the hike back down.
+Many find the altitude most challenging, so pack plenty of snacks and water.
 Once at the top of Quandry Peak, enjoy panoramic views and wildlife.
-Expert hikers also recommend this hike after a few days in Breckenridge, once guests are acclimated to the altitude.
+Expert hikers also recommend this hike after a few days in Breckenridge, once guests adjust to the altitude.